emard/ulx3s/doc/MANUAL.md

     ddtcmd -oft -svfsingle -revd -if ulx3s_flash.xcf -of bitstream.svf

+# Programming over WiFi

-Programming and flashing from ESP-32 web interface is convenient (device independent) and much faster than FT231X but still not as fast as FT2232.
-It also accepts SVF files, only you need to limit SVF command size to max 8 kilobits "-maxdata 8" because ESP-32 doesn't have enough memory to buffer entire bitstream.
+ESP-32 provides standalone JTAG SVF player over web HTTP and TCP interface for programming and flashing in convenient and OS independent way.
+Web interface requires no client software installed except web browser.
+It is much faster than FT231X but still not as fast as FT2232.
+It accepts SVF files but you need to limit SVF command size to max 8 kilobits "-maxdata 8", effectively it will split upload into many shorter SVF commands because ESP-32 doesn't have enough memory to buffer entire bitstream delivered in a long single SVF command.

     ddtcmd -oft -svfsingle -revd -maxdata 8 -if ulx3s_flash.xcf -of bitstream.svf